Frequently Asked Questions

 How much money do you spend on the dogs?

-4 Paws pays for all the basic supplies such as a kennel, leash, collar, gentle leader, vest, bowl, food, toys and will provide your dog with veterinary care.
+4 Paws pays for all the basic supplies such as a kennel, leash, collar, easy walk, vest, bowl, food, toys and will provide your dog with veterinary care.
 Any money you spend is completely voluntary!

 Why do they have to wear a muzzle?
 Doesn't it hurt them?